The Hermit

 The road less travelled

-The Hermit has travelled a long way alone in search of something important.
+The Hermit has travelled a long way in search of something important.

 Guide for others